Øye - Tyinkrysset

 4 hours

-From Øye Stave Church, follow the old E16 for 1.4 kilometers before turning left onto the historic road marked with a clear sign.
+From Øye Stave Church, follow the old E16 for 1.4 kilometers before turning left onto the historical road marked with a clear sign.

-The road goes up and down gentle hills towards Varpe bridge.
-Just before Kølabrune bridge there is a steep climb until the terrain flattens out towards Tyinkrysset.
-Turn left onto Grøvstølvegen and end the trip at Filefjellstuene, where you can spend the night and enjoy good local food.
+The road goes up and down gentle slopes towards Varpe Bridge.
+Just before Kølabrune Bridge, there is a steep ascent until the terrain flattens out towards Tyinkrysset.
+Turn left onto Grøvstølvegen and end the trip at Filefjellstuene, where you can stay overnight and enjoy delicious local food.

-This section of the Royal Road has several good examples of French road construction, where the road runs straight as long as possible despite the hilly terrain.
-The steep slopes were once impossible for horses and carts to pass without several breaks.
+This part of the King's Road features several good examples of French road construction, where the road runs straight for as long as possible despite the hilly terrain.
+The steep slopes were once impassable for horses with carts without multiple breaks.

 4 hours